-- Regular Cycle Sabbatical Rubric (2023-2024) — for reference only, to be used by the Awards and Honors Committee will use this rubric when assessing proposals; please consult it before submitting yours.
+- Regular Cycle Sabbatical Rubric (2023-2024) — the Awards and Honors Committee will use this rubric when assessing proposals; please consult it before submitting yours.

-- Jones and Garey Competitive Course Release Sabbatical Program Rubric (2023-2024) — for reference only, to be used by the Awards and Honors Committee will use this rubric when assessing proposals; please consult it before submitting yours.
+- Jones and Garey Competitive Course Release Sabbatical Program Rubric (2023-2024) — the Awards and Honors Committee will use this rubric when assessing proposals; please consult it before submitting yours.

 Southwestern values student engagement with faculty in original research and creative works.
 Two of our most innovative and successful programs—Faculty-Student Projects (FSP) and SCOPE—support that engagement and fall under the broader category of Faculty-Mentored Research.

 The FSP program funds a range of faculty-student projects including but not limited to laboratory research, archival research, research in preparation for honors theses or other significant student projects, and collaborative projects in the studio arts, music and theatre.
 The goal is to accommodate different types of faculty-student projects aimed at improving student learning and strengthening faculty teaching and/or scholarship.
 The program pays faculty and student project expenses during the academic year, for up to eight summer weeks, for student stipends, student housing, project expenses, non-conference travel and other items related to the particular project.